Condor (airline): InterCondor

-InterCondor was a planned joint-venture between then West-German Condor and East-German Interflug that was set to start operations in the year 1990 with Boeing 757s.
-However it was abandoned because of Interflug ending operations in 1991.
+InterCondor was a planned joint venture between then West-German Condor and East-German Interflug that was set to start operations in 1990 with Boeing 757s.
+However, it was abandoned because of Interflug ending operations in 1991.

 ACMI arrangements

-Condor has 5 ACMI arrangements in year 2025.
-As of summer season 2025 Fly Air41 Airways operates 4 aircraft for Condor of which 2 Airbus A319 are based in Frankfurt and 2 Airbus A320 in are based in Düsseldorf, and has been cooperating with Condor since summer season of 2023.
+Condor had five ACMI arrangements in 2025.
+As of the summer season of 2025, Fly Air41 Airways operates four aircraft for Condor, of which two Airbus A319 are based in Frankfurt and two Airbus A320 are based in Düsseldorf.
+It has been cooperating with Condor since the summer 2023 season.
 Fly Air41's destinations under Condor's flight number include destinations along the coastline of the Mediterranean Sea, Armenia, Canary Islands and Madeira.
-Heston Airlines cooperates with Condor since year 2022, and is operating the same aircraft type as Fly Air41 Airways.
-Other airlines that Condor cooperates with are Marabu (airline) (since 2023), European Air Charter (Bulgarian airline) (since 2020) and Bulgaria Air (since 2022).
+Heston Airlines has cooperated with Condor since 2022, and is operating the same aircraft type as Fly Air41 Airways.
+Other airlines that Condor cooperates with are Marabu (since 2023), European Air Charter (since 2020) and Bulgaria Air (since 2022).

-Fleet and sustainability
+Fleet

-The airline operates an All-Airbus fleet compromising of A320-200, A320neo, A321-200, A321neo and A330-900.
+The airline operates an All-Airbus fleet consisting of the A320-200, A320neo, A321-200, A321neo and A330-900.

-Condor received its first A330-900 in late 2022—marking a pivotal step in its fleet modernization—featuring Rolls-Royce Trent 7000 engines, refined aerodynamics, and a full Airspace cabin, improving fuel efficiency and operational performance.
+Condor received its first A330-900 in late 2022.

 Current fleet

-As of November 2025, Condor operates an all-Airbus fleet composed of the following aircraft:
+As of July 2026, Condor operates the following aircraft: